-- Animals not kept at a density beyond the carrying capacity of the land or water. - 2 Animal keeping development sited and designed to avoid adverse effects on surrounding development. - 3 Intensive animal keeping protected from encroachment by incompatible development.
+- 1 Animals not kept at a density beyond the carrying capacity of the land or water. - 2 Animal keeping development located to avoid adverse effects on surrounding development. - 3 Intensive animal keeping protected from encroachment by incompatible development. - 4 Ecological sustainable development of the aquaculture industry. - 5 Marine aquaculture development in marine waters that ensures fair and equitable sharing of marine and coastal resources and minimises conflict with water-based and land-based uses.